6.3.2 Democratic Systems of Government

 ● It is possible to have intimidation before and during elections.

 ● People may not be able to vote freely.
-Voting rights are a contentious issue in America for example, as described in a BBC fact-check on Georgia voting.
+Voting rights are a contentious issue in America for example, as described in a BBC fact-check on voting in Georgia.

 ● Voters need confidence in how their votes are counted.
 Possible weaknesses in the process were described by The Economist in March 2012: Election fraud: How to steal an election.
 The US presidential election in 2020 was widely forecast to cause turmoil, although that was largely avoided thanks to the Democracy Defense Coalition: described by Time Magazine as a “Shadow Campaign That Saved the 2020 Election”.